jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

 - `freebayes -f ref.fa aln.bam >var.vcf`
 - `env/bin/platypus callVariants --bamFiles=input.bam --refFile=reference.fa --output=variant_calls.vcf`

+compare with the vcf file provided by Basepaws

 ## SnpEff can then be used to detect variant effects.

+compare with the vcf file provided by Basepaws